Benzoyl Peroxide vs Salicylic Acid: The Ultimate Face-Off of 2025 for Clearer, Healthier Skin

 Dealing with Purging

-Yes, it’s a thing.
-Sometimes skin looks worse before it gets better.
+It’s a thing, yes.
+At times, skin appears worse before it gets better.
 Stay consistent!

 Tips for Incorporating into Your Routine